VTS Services

 3. The Aniva Bay VTS services terms and conditions

-The Aniva Bay VTS navigation services are provided by the Sakhalin branch to vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with IMO А.1158(32) Resolution requirements; General rules on navigation and anchoring in the seaports of the Russian Federation and on the approaches approved by the Ministry of Transport of the Russian Federation Order dated 12.11.2021 № 395; Compulsory Regulations in Seport of Prigorodnoye, approved by the Ministry of Transport of Russia Order dated 12.08.2011 No. 212; Compulsory Regulations in Seport of Korsakov, approved by the Ministry of Transport of Russia Order dated 28.05.2013 No. 189, orders of the seaport of Korsakov of FSI "Administration of Seaport of Sakhalin" captain in respect of the operational functions of the Aniva Bay VTS.
+The Aniva Bay VTS navigation services are provided by the Sakhalin branch to vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with IMO А.1158(32) Resolution requirements; General rules on navigation and anchoring in the seaports of the Russian Federation and on the approaches approved by the Ministry of Transport of the Russian Federation Order dated 12.11.2021 № 395; Compulsory Regulations in the Seaport of Prigorodnoye, approved by the Ministry of Transport of Russia Order dated 12.08.2011 No. 212; Compulsory Regulations in the Seaport of Korsakov, approved by the Ministry of Transport of Russia Order dated 28.05.2013 No. 189, orders of the captain of the seaport of Korsakov of FSBI “The Administration of Maritime ports of Sakhalin, Kurils and Kamchatka” in respect of the operational functions of the Aniva Bay VTS.

 For small boats, pleasure boats and sports sailing ships, Aniva Bay VTS provides assistance in navigation upon their request within its technical limits.

-- name and type of the vessel;
+- the name and the type of a vessel;

-- nationality (flag) of the vessel;
+- country of the ship's flag;

 - port of destination;